 - Eliminate food sources.
 Don't store root vegetables or other food in your basement.
 If you do store food there, place it in tightly sealed containers.
 Clean up spilled food immediately.

-If you still need help getting rid of insects in your basement, contact Terminix®.
-A trained pest control professional will inspect your basement, crawl space and the rest of your home, and recommend a customized solution to fit your needs.
-The recommendation could include crawl space services if there are moisture issues.
+If you still need help getting rid of insects in your basement, contact Terminix.
+A trained pest control professional will inspect your basement, crawl space and the rest of your home, then recommend a customized solution to fit your needs, including crawl space services if there are moisture issues.